PenTestical/simple_countdown/README.md

 # Simple timer written in Bash

-# Usage for the time countdown
+# Usage for the countdown timer

 To limit your time on specific tasks, it can be useful to have a countdown timer.
 Add the function under your bash profile with: